 NEW CANADIAN GRADUATES

-Canadian Audiology and Speech-Language Pathology educational graduates are required, after they complete their accredited or unaccredited educational program, to complete an entry-to-practice examination.
+Canadian Audiology and Speech-Language Pathology educational graduates are required, after they complete their accredited or unaccredited educational program.
 Canadian examination eligibility may be gained by registering with CAASPR if you are intending to practice in Newfoundland and Labrador, Manitoba, Prince Edward Island, Nunavut, Yukon and the Northwest Territory.

 Foreign graduates and professional Audiologists and Speech-Language Pathologists who intend to practice the professions in Canada may apply to CAASPR for foreign education and credential equivalency assessment.
 As part of the assessment, CAASPR will determine your eligibility to sit the national Canadian Entry-To-Practice (CETP) examination.
 For more information on Foreign Equivalency Processes: https://caaspr.ca/application-guide